About

 The Belmont Forum

-Established in 2009, the Belmont Forum is a partnership of funding organizations, international science councils, and regional consortia committed to the advancement of transdisciplinary science.
-Forum operations are guided by the Belmont Challenge, a vision document that encourages:
+Established in 2009, and hosted by the Inter-American Institute for Global Change Research, the Belmont Forum is a partnership of funding organizations, international science councils, and regional consortia committed to the advancement of transdisciplinary science.
+Forum operations are guided by the Belmont Challenge a vision document that encourages:

 International transdisciplinary research providing knowledge for understanding, mitigating and adapting to global environmental change.